-It is recommended you provide your phone number and office location, as this information will be made available to research participants who sign up for your studies.
+It is recommended that you provide your phone number and office location, as this information will be made available to research participants who sign up for your studies.
 If you are a researcher, this contact information will be displayed to participants when they view information about the study.
 If you are a principal investigator, this contact information will be displayed if a participant explicitly chooses to view it (since the researcher is the primary point of contact for a study).

-Researchers (but not PIs) may also choose to receive a daily reminder (by email) with information about all of their study sessions scheduled for the following day.
+Researchers (but not PIs) may also choose to receive a daily reminder via email with information about all of their study sessions scheduled for the following day.
+If this is turned on, then a notification will also be sent about any uncredited timeslots that are awaiting action.